coop-rs/allow/README.md

   benefit.
 - `Beta` version of `rustc` specifics. `Beta` version incubation is only for 6 weeks.
 Or, would you help maintain this?
+- Rust older than `1.45`.
+If there is high demand, we could potentially support down to 1.31 (needed by [`rustversion`](https://crates.io/crates/rustversion) crate.)
+But then we'd have an ugly and more complicated proc macro.

-- Rust older than `1.31`.
-(That's because we use [`rustversion`](https://crates.io/crates/rustversion) crate.)
-If you would benefit from `allow`, it's most likely when the lints you are supressing are wide spread.
+  If you would benefit from `allow`, it's most likely when the lints you are suppressing are wide spread.
 Hence, if you choose to refactor the code, couldn't you as well upgrade it to newer Rust?
 - Custom lints (such as [with Dylint](https://blog.trailofbits.com/2021/11/09/write-rust-lints-without-forking-clippy/)).
 Possible in principle - will you commit to maintain it?